tiiiecherle/osx_install_config/README.md

 As I use a MacBook Pro I change network locations very often.
 Some services and apps require a restart after that to work.
 This launchd service keeps looking for changing the network config and performs some operations in this case.

-Here it restarts Unified Remote.app, which I love to control my mac through my phone and restarts the Whatsapp.app Desktop app.
+Here it restarts the Whatsapp Desktop app.

 ```ruby
 1. copy to